avanpo/avanpo.github.io/_posts/2020-02-28-exploring-facebooks-network.md

 ## The backbone

-Facebook hosts an enormous amount of user data, which will be replicated across several datacenters.
+Facebook hosts an enormous amount of user data, which will be replicated across several datacenters to avoid data loss.
 This necessitates a lot of data transfer between datacenters.
 To allow this, Facebook's datacenters will be connected by a backbone.
 According to an article[^5] from 2017, they actually have two: an express backbone designed for inter-datacenter traffic, and an older classic backbone which is used for egress traffic.
 These backbones will extend to the edge where possible, so that RPCs don't need to leave Facebook's network.

-Similar to before, we can find many names of the form `ae43.bb01.ams2.tfbnw.net` or `bb01.ams2.tfbnw.net`.
-The numbers after the `bb` range from 0 to 1 or 0 to 3 depending on the location, suggesting the routers are deployed in pairs.
+Similar to before, we can find many names of the form `ae43.bb01.ams2.tfbnw.net` or `bb01.ams2.tfbnw.net`, where `bb` almost certainly refers to a backbone router.
+The two digit numeric suffix ranges from 0 to 1 or 0 to 3 depending on the location, suggesting the routers are deployed in pairs.

 The `ae` plus number prefix is interesting.
 I don't see an immediate pattern to the numbering, but perhaps this has to do with their express backbone and its